Fall Protection Strategies For Corten Roofing SS675 Panels

 Set Up Protective Guardrail Barriers for Work Zones

 Installing temporary guardrails or warning lines establishes clearly defined work zones, reducing the risk of accidental slips or missteps near roof edges or skylights.
-Guardrails are a passive fall protection measure, allowing workers to focus on tasks without worrying about fall hazards.
+Guardrails are a passive fall protection measure that allow workers to focus on tasks without worrying about fall hazards.

 Develop OSHA-Compliant Safety Plans